diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 Press Ctrl-Shift-P, then `Markdown: Markdown Preview Enhanced: Open Preview to the Side`.

+Press Ctrl-Shift-P, then `Preferences: Color Theme`.
+It is currently `GitHub Dark`.
+You might want `GitHub Light` or `GitHub Light (colorblind)` instead.

+> ℹ️ You must refresh your web browser to see the color theme changes.

 **Verify:**

 - [ ] that you are inside GitHub Codespaces.
 Your web browser should be on a page with `https://xxx-xxx-xxxx.github.dev/` in the address bar.
 If not, start over from the [README.md document](../README.md).